Pumping challenging raw wastewater – Raw sewage lifting station Lünen Gahmen

 Legend: Störungen = pump faults

 In extensive research and development work in the field of raw sewage pumping, Egger was able to develop an impeller specially designed to deal with wastwater with high fiber content, which normally creates clogging problems.
-In today’s Turo® raw sewage pumps, only the new TA wastewater impeller made of hardened cast iron is used, which can be operated for even less clogging.
+In today’s Turo® raw sewage pumps, only the new TA wastewater impeller made of hardened cast iron is used, which can be operated for even fewer issues with clogging.